Best Options Strategy for BEKE

 Implied volatility

-BEKE is currently trading with moderate implied volatility, broadly in line with other large-cap stocks.
-On the options we scanned that was around 32% implied volatility, and higher implied volatility means richer premiums and wider expected moves.
+BEKE is currently trading with high implied volatility, which makes its options expensive — and attractive to sell.
+On the options we scanned that was around 56% implied volatility, and higher implied volatility means richer premiums and wider expected moves.

-Options on BEKE currently price in about 32% implied volatility, versus roughly 39% the stock has actually realised over the past month.
-The two are roughly in line, so neither buying nor selling premium has a clear volatility edge here.
+Options on BEKE currently price in about 56% implied volatility, versus roughly 33% the stock has actually realised over the past month.
+That makes options relatively expensive — an edge for strategies that sell premium, such as credit spreads and iron condors.

 Dividend and assignment risk